UBC-MDS/beautiful-jekyll/resources_pages/quiz.md

 #### During the Quiz

+- You will have access to your digital cheatsheet during the quiz.
+Open PrairieTest, where you’ll find both the quiz link and the cheatsheet link.
+  - **Note**: If the cheatsheet link doesn’t work due to a known bug, you can access it by going to `Assessments` → Cheatsheet assignment.
-  - You have 45 minutes to answer all questions.
-An embedded countdown timer will show the remaining time, and the quiz will auto-submit when the timer runs out.
+- You have 45 minutes to complete all questions.
+A countdown timer will display the remaining time, and the quiz will automatically submit when the timer reaches zero.
-  - After you submit your exams, **close the browser**, hand in any scrap papers as you exit the room, then leave the building quietly to avoid disturbances.
+- After submitting your exam, close your browser, hand in any scrap paper, and exit the room quietly to avoid disturbing others.

 ### Closed-book Policy